 Open enrollment for the 2021-22 school year begins February 1, 2021 and closes April 30, 2021, at 4:00 PM.

 If you have any questions about enrolling your student at Wisconsin Virtual Learning, we would love to help you through the process.
 Please fill out the form to be connected with our team.
-The 2021-2022 regular open enrollment application period begins February 1, 2021 and closes April 30, 2021 at 4:00 PM.
+Click on the links below to learn more about Open Enrollment and to submit an application.
+The 2021-2022 regular open enrollment application period is now open and closes April 30, 2021 at 4:00 PM.

 Alternative Enrollment is Now Open for Virtual School in Wisconsin!